winitzki/scall/tutorial/programming_dhall.md

    in s (Optional ResultT) unpack_
 ```

-Given a value of type `Stream a`, we may apply `headTailOption` several times to extract further data items from the stream, or to discover that the stream has finished.
+Given a value of type `Stream a`, we may apply `headTailOption`  to extract further data items from the stream, or to discover that the stream has finished.

 #### Converting a stream to a `List`

 Let us now implement a function `Stream/take` that converts `Stream a` to `List a`.
-That function will be used to extract the values stored in a stream, taking at most a given number of values.
+That function   extracts the values stored in a stream, taking at most a given number of values.
 Since streams may be infinite, it is impossible to convert a `Stream` to a `List` without limiting the length of the resulting list.
 The length limit  must be specified as an additional argument.
 Let us choose the type signature of `Stream/take` as `Stream a → Natural → List a`.